Wondering what to pack for our trips to Iceland in early October?

 This may be an overkill to many of you who are used to 4 seasons and winter weather, but after living in tropical weather for 16 years, I don’t tolerate the cold very well and merino wool’s ability to regulate means that I am never too hot even wearing leggings.

 After the base thermal layer, you need a proper sweater or fleece jacket (or both).
 Icelandic people wear thick knitted wool sweaters called lopapeysa that you can purchase as a souvenir anywhere in Iceland (or on Amazon).
-They are the typical Nordic-looking sweaters that we often see in Christmas movies, only with nicer patterns.
+They are the typical Nordic-looking sweaters that you often see in Christmas movies, only with nicer patterns.

-We recommend this layer be high up on the neck to keep it warm, even if you will still wear a scarf on top, nobody likes to get a sore throat.
+I recommend this layer be high up on the neck to keep it warm, even if you will still wear a scarf on top, nobody likes to get a sore throat.
 Icebreaker also has great options here, but any warm wool sweater will do.

 If you are not a fan of wool, fleece jackets are also a great alternative, soft and thinner while still quite warm.